Information to keep you safe when taking medication

 Are you taking fish oil or another supplement?

-You should also be aware that some over the counter products can interact with prescribed medication, for example fish oil can cause an increase in bleeding so if you are prescribed blood thinners you should consult your doctor.
+You should also be aware that some over the counter products can interact with prescribed medication, for example fish oil may cause an increase in bleeding so if you are prescribed blood thinners you should consult your doctor.

 Free home medicine review